 She is the founder and executive director of The Center for Creative Healing, based in Portland, Maine, and was named Maine’s 2012 Social Worker of the Year.
 She now teaches social work as an adjunct professor in the online programs of Simmons University and the University of New England.
 Her essay about therapeutic writing,“Salvage, Salvation, Salve: Writing That Heals,” appeared in the Spring 2013 issue of Creative Nonfiction.

-She is the recipient of a Canada Council for the Arts Research and Creation grant, a Money for Women/Barbara Deming Memorial Fund grant, a Bread Loaf-Rona Jaffe Foundation Scholarship in Nonfiction, and fellowships from Yaddo, the Virginia Center for the Creative Arts, Hewnoaks Artist Colony, and the Brown Foundation Fellows Program at the Dora Maar House in Menerbes, France.
+The recipient of the 2019 Maine Arts Fellowship for literary arts and the 2016 Bread Loaf-Rona Jaffe Foundation Scholarship in Nonfiction, Jennifer Lunden, a dual citizen, has also been awarded two grants from the Canada Council for the Arts and one from the Money for Women/Barbara Deming Memorial Fund.
+She has received fellowships from Yaddo, the Virginia Center for the Creative Arts, Hewnoaks Artist Colony, and the Brown Foundation Fellows Program at the Dora Maar House in Menerbes, France.

 Twice a Maine Literary Awards finalist, Lunden teaches writing for Iota Online, and has presented at the University of Southern Maine’s Stonecoast MFA program, the University of New England, and the Writer’s Conference at Ocean Park, among others.
 She and her husband, the artist Frank Turek, live in a little house in the city, where they keep six chickens, two cats, and a Great Dane named Elsie.